 So what were the benefits of this influencer marketing campaign?
-HP’s influencer campaign had an engagement rate 7 times higher than the average influencer campaigns.
+HP’s influencer campaign had an engagement rate seven times higher than the average influencer campaign.
 They also benefited from numerous shares on social media.

-One of the best things that HP did with their influencer marketing campaign was to treat their influencers as partners.
-They also focused a lot on storytelling in their videos to make them more appealing to millennials.
+One of the best things that HP did with its influencer marketing campaign was to treat its influencers as partners.
+They also focused on storytelling in their videos to make them more appealing to millennials.

 This program gave IT professionals a chance to talk about their expertise and showcase their knowledge of Cisco products.
 Cisco did quite a lot to build this community of advocates.
 Here are some of them:

 So what were the results of this influencer marketing campaign?
-Cisco received over 8000 social media mentions and 55,000 tweets about their brand.
+Cisco received over 8000 social media mentions and 55,000 tweets about its brand.
 The blog posts also received more than 44,000 hits.